This quick and easy banana pudding recipe is just what it claims to be: quick and easy.

-If you’re like me, this was a staple at almost every family get-together.
+If you’re like me, banana pudding was a staple at almost every family get-together.
 It’s a classic Southern comfort-food loved by kids and adults alike.

-In the ‘ol days, most grandmothers made a much more laborious version with sugar, eggs, cornstarch, vanilla wafers, and meringue on top.
+In the good old days, most grandmothers made a much more laborious version.
+That version included sugar, eggs, cornstarch, vanilla wafers, and meringue on top.

-But these days, we don’t have nearly as much time to spend in the kitchen.
-So I’ve got a quick and easy banana pudding recipe that will satisfy all your cravings and still delight all your taste buds.
+These days, we don’t have nearly as much time to spend in the kitchen.
+That’s where this quick and easy banana pudding recipe comes in.

 How to Make Banana Pudding